teseo/katas/README.md

 # katas
-PHP katas with BDD/TDD and PHPSpec
+PHP katas with BDD/TDD Gulp and PHPSpec